Lynxgsm/better-bootbot/README.md

 ### Conversations

 Conversations provide a convinient method to ask questions and handle the user's answer.
 They're useful when you want to set a flow of different questions/answers, like an onboarding process or when taking an order for example.
 Conversations also provide a method to save the information that you need from the user's answers, so the interaction is always in context.
+Starting a new conversation will destroy any previous conversation, including all saved information in the previous conversation.

 Messages sent by the user won't trigger a global `message`, `postback`, `attachment` or `quick_reply` event if there's an active conversation with that user.
 Answers must be managed by the conversation.